TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-07-08-how-to-scope-your-php-tool-in-10-steps.md

 That's it.
 Now the Symfony autodiscovery works again.

-## 4. In scope Public API of Your Project
+## 4. Scope other Public API of Your Project

 We've already unscoped the `Symplify\MonorepoBuilder\` namespace.
 The Monorepo Builder provides an interface that developers can implements, register in the `monorepo-builder.php` config, and the tool will collect it.
 It looks like this: